 The feeding practices and unorthodox farming were realized.
 Breeders started adopting a mixture of practices, taking science, humidity, and temperature into consideration.
 Cows were fed grains during the summer months to prevent the thickness of their fat.
 Beer helped stimulate the cows’ appetites before eating.

-The feeding of brewing grains is one of the solutions that the farmers used to maintain healthy eating habits, especially during the hot seasons.
+The feeding of brewing grains is one of the solutions that farmers used to maintain healthy eating habits, especially during the hot seasons.

 Japanese farmers who were the first Wagyu breeders are also known for massaging the cows.
 They believed that massaging the cow can reduce muscle pains or stiffness and relieve stress.
 During this time, the pioneers of Wagyu farming started similar practices to grow a happy and healthy cow — positively thinking that the quality of meat is based on the animals’ wellness during its herding period.

 Ninety-six percent of pure Wagyu cows are found in Japan, making the country the number one beef livestock producer.
 Japanese Wagyu is categorized into four strains of cows: Japanese Polled, Japanese Shorthorn, Japanese Brown, and Japanese Black.
-When it comes to Meat Quality Score, Japan holds a specific grading system to monitor the marbling, color, texture of Wagyu meat.
+When it comes to Meat Quality Score, Japan holds a specific grading system to monitor the marbling, color, and texture of Wagyu meat.

 Reasons Why It’s Good To Raise Wagyu Cows

 Raising agricultural animals can significantly benefit one’s life in terms of generating income and personal fulfillment.
-Though the journey of breeding Wagyu is not a simple as other ventures, there are several advantages to it that could make the whole experience worthwhile.
+Though the journey of breeding Wagyu is not as simple as other ventures, there are several advantages to it that could make the whole experience worthwhile.

 The meat of Wagyu cows has a slower melting point compared to other variations of beef.
 Their meat contains a profile of healthy fatty acids and is rich in Omega 3 and Omega 6.